Rehoming

 Surrendering Pets to MD SPCA

-If you’ve exhausted all other options in finding your pet a new home, our admissions department is here to help.
+If you’ve exhausted all other options in finding your pet a new home, our intake department is here to help.
 We accept cats, dogs, kittens, and puppies by appointment only.
 We aren’t able to accommodate requests for immediate surrender.

 Steps & Requirements to Surrender